Allentown Personal Injury Lawyer

 Negligence by an Injured Party

 For example, if the plaintiff is found 60 percent responsible for the accident, they cannot collect damages.
-If they are found 20 percent responsible, they can collect damages, but any award they received would be reduced by the 20 percent of fault they were found to bear.
-In other words, they could only recover for 80 percent of their total losses.
+If they are found to be 20 percent responsible, they can collect damages, but any award they receive will be reduced by 20 percent of the fault they were found to bear.
+In other words, they could only recover 80 percent of their total losses.

 Failure to do this could indicate to insurance companies that the injury was not as serious as the plaintiff claims.
 Throughout any civil litigation, it is important to keep in mind that insurance companies often try to find any evidence downplaying the severity of the injury so they can avoid paying out compensation.